opeik/tekken-handbook/Basics/Movement.md

 extremely well to both directions.
 As you can probably guess, homing attacks also have a caveat.
 If they're fast, they're typically high.
 If they're mid, they're generally slow or are punishable on block.
-High attacks can be ducked and punished.
+High attacks can be crouched and punished.
 You can defeat slow, mid homing attacks by a short sidestep cancelled into blocking.
 Fast mid homing attacks will shut down stepping very effectively; however, they are generally unsafe on block.
 You can't throw out unsafe attacks too recklessly since your